- Degree Overview

 Clinical Psychology Core Faculty

-- Melissa A. Cyders, Assistant Professor, Ph.D., 2009, University of Kentucky.
+- Melissa A. Cyders, Associate Professor, Ph.D., 2009, University of Kentucky.
 Interests: impulsivity, fMRI, alcohol use, emotions, risk-taking, addictive behaviors.

 - John C. Guare, Clinical Associate Professor and Assistant Director of Clinical Training, Ph.D., 1991, University of Pittsburgh.
 Interests: health psychology, diabetes, obesity.

-- Adam T. Hirsh, Assistant Professor, Ph.D., 2008, University of Florida.
+- Adam T. Hirsh, Associate Professor, Ph.D., 2008, University of Florida.
 Interests: biopsychosocial aspects of pain.

 - John H. McGrew, Professor, Ph.D., 1991, Indiana University.
 Interests: health psychology, psychiatric rehabilitation, autism.